linode/apl-docs/docs/inst-prerequisites.md

 ## 6. KMS credentials to manage keys for encryption (optional)

 If you would like the secrets in the values repo to be encrypted, you will have to setup an account with your Key Management Service (KMS) provider.
-It is needed by [sops](https://github.com/mozilla/sops), the tool used for encryption by otomi.
-Please read up there on how to work with sops, as it is out of scope for these docs.
+It is needed by [sops](https://github.com/mozilla/sops), the tool used for encryption by Otomi.
+Please read up there on how to work with sops.

 ## 7. Pull secret for the API (optional)